pangenome/odgi/docs/rst/commands/odgi.rst

 | **odgi pathindex** [**-i, –idx**\ =\ *FILE*] [**-o, –out**\ =\ *FILE*]
   [*OPTION*]…
-| The odgi pathindex(1) command generates a path index of a graph.
+| The odgi pathindex command generates a path index of a graph.
 It
   uses succinct data structures to encode the index.
 The path index represents a subset of the features of a fully realized `xg index <https://github.com/vgteam/xg>`__.
 Having a path index, we can